Dehydration is a common problem faced by our loved ones

 - Severe cramps in legs

-- Poor skin elasticity – This is very difficult to notice in our elderly.
+- Poor skin elasticity – This is very difficult to notice in our loved ones.
 However, if you pinch their skin, and the skin doesn’t become normal immediately.
 This is a clear sign that dehydration has set in.

-Getting our elderly to drink water, becomes a difficult task
+Getting our loved ones to drink water, becomes a difficult task

 When your loved ones drink enough fluids throughout the day, they spend less time in the toilet.
 This is because they do not suffer from constipation.
 And in the process also do not have to take laxatives, which make them dehydrated.
 Another key fact, by drinking eight ounces of water each day.
-Our elderly are at less risk of contracting a coronary disease.
-Keeping these benefits in mind, it is better to get our elderly drink more water.
+Our loved ones are at less risk of contracting coronary disease.
+Keeping these benefits in mind, it is better to get our loved ones to drink more water.
 The following tips for preventing dehydration can be of help.

 - Instead of consuming large amounts of water at one time.
-You can encourage your elderly to keep drinking water throughout the day.
+You can encourage your loved ones to keep drinking water throughout the day.
 You can keep a water bottle nearby.
 So that poor mobility issues, do not restrict your aging parent to get enough water throughout the day.

 - Caffeinated drinks have a diuretic effect on the body. and Therefore our loved ones should not drink them.
 A cup or two of coffee or tea is fine, but restrict alcohol and coffee in excess.

-- Many times, the elderly do not enjoy the taste of plain water.
+- Many times, our loved ones do not enjoy the taste of plain water.
 Therefore, it becomes necessary to give them fluids in the form of milk, herbal teas, and fruit juices.

 - Increase the intake of fruit and vegetables.
 This will improve the intake of fluids.
 You can also encourage the consumption of yogurt and soups to improve the daily intake of water.

-- In many cases, elderly avoid drinking water due to fear of incontinence.
+- In many cases, our loved ones avoid drinking water due to fear of incontinence.
 Incontinence is a common problem of old age.
-And the fear of soiling one’s undergarments prevents the elderly from drinking enough water.
-Therefore, by addressing the problem of incontinence, as caregivers you can help your elderly loved one deal with it in a more comfortable manner.
+And the fear of soiling one’s undergarments prevents our loved ones from drinking enough water.
+Therefore, by addressing the problem of incontinence, as caregivers you can help your loved one deal with it in a more comfortable manner.
 For example, drinking more water during the day and less before going to bed at night.
-Moreover, using incontinence – friendly undergarments would also help our elderly feel less stressful about urine leakage.
+Furthermore, using incontinence – friendly undergarments would also help our loved ones feel less stressed about urine leakage.
 In addition, you can also instill the habit of visiting the toilet before sleeping, to avoid incontinence during the night.

-The above-mentioned tips can be of some help to the caregivers, to get their elderly loved ones stay well hydrated.
-Urging our elderly to drink more water throughout the day, may seem to be a difficult task.
+The above-mentioned tips can be of some help to the caregivers, to get their loved ones to stay well hydrated.
+Urging our loved ones to drink more water throughout the day, may seem to be a difficult task.
 For more information, check out this site.
 Also, check out this post on proper nutrition and uinary tract infection.
 Finally, It can be difficult to get your loved one to drink enough liquids, but it’s not impossible.
 With the right knowledge, you can do this.
 Don’t forget about taking care of yourself and keeping your business going while you are caregiving.
 I’m here to assist you on this journey, schedule your planning session with me so we can look at how to keep your life and your business running smoothly.